tdammers/ghc-wiki/newcomers-tutorial.md

 ## Getting The Code

-Since you will be committing patches, you will need a GitLab fork, so it's best to get that out of the way right away.
-Sign into GitLab, find [the GHC project](https://gitlab.haskell.org/ghc/ghc), and fork it.

-Then, clone it to your development machine:
+You'll need a fork to commit patches on, so sign into GitLab and fork [the GHC project](https://gitlab.haskell.org/ghc/ghc), then clone it to your development machine:

 ```sh
 # clone GHC's main Git repository (creates './ghc' folder in CWD)